POTSDAM Laurel L. Randall told police she remembers sharing two bottles of wine with a friend Saturday afternoon, followed by a cocktail at a bar.

 Ms. Perrigo-White told police a different story, according to court papers.

-Coates jumped out of the car while it was still moving and ran back to check the person, said Ms. Perrigo-White, adding that she also got out and followed him.
+Coates jumped out of the car while it was still moving and ran back to check the person, Ms. Perrigo-White said, adding that she also got out and followed him.

 Ms. Randall got out of the car, and asked if she really hit somebody, Ms. Perrigo-White said.
 Panicked, the trio got back into the car, she said.